shashank088/VisualRecap/README.md

 ## About
 * Visual Recap is a video summarization application written in python.
 The logic of summarizatiom lies in Firefly Algorithm.
 * The summarization is based on object of interest and few other factors like similarity and dissimilarity factor.
 * A firefly here is a set of frames.
-The intensity or correctness of a firefly depends on the similarity of the frames it holds and the object of interest and some other factors.
+The intensity or correctness of a firefly depends on the similarity of the frames it holds with the object of interest and some other factors.
-* The algorithm runs to find the best firefly which eventually gives us the frames of our summarized video .
+* The algorithm runs to find the best firefly which eventually gives us the frames of our summarized video.
+* The dataset used here is TVSum.

 ## Tech-Stack Used
 * Python